 |Cod.
 Vaticanus latinus 3867, fol.
 14r: a 5th or 6th century illustrated edition of Vergil, possibly made in France or Britain.
 This leaf shows a portrait of the epic poet himself above the text of the Eclogues.
 (Image © Biblioteca Apostolica Vaticana)|

 So in the story of the loss of ancient Greco-Roman literature, library fires are just a footnote.
 No single library had a monopoly on the classics anyway.
 A much bigger role was played by a format shift that affected every book, everywhere: the shift from scroll to codex.
-That format shift took place in the years 100 to 400 — in antiquity: most of the loss occurred before Rome fell.
+That format shift took place in the years 100 to 400 — in antiquity: most of the loss occurred before the dissolution of the western empire.

 Here ‘codex’ means the standard modern book format, sheets bound with a spine.
 In the year 100, about 98.5% of books existed as scrolls, and only 1.5% in codex form; by 400, things had flipped round, and the codex accounted for 80% of books (Casson 2001: 127-128).
 After that date Greek texts continued to be lost, as the eastern empire was gradually whittled away, but with Latin texts it’s relatively uncommon to find evidence of texts surviving to that date that haven’t also survived to the present day.

 Greek vs. LatinWe’d better dispose of a potential major misconception here.
 If you imagine that the spread of Roman domination went hand-in-hand with the spread of the Latin language, think again.
 Latin was never widely spoken in the eastern empire.
 Rome didn’t speak Greek, Constantinople didn’t speak Latin.